April Fool’s Day in a land with its sense of humor on the decline. Humor is important. It can liberate us from the limitations of our conceits.

 I don’t want to hear or read about political correctness, either.
 That’s a dumb excuse, because comedy should always be way ahead of what offends us and what has always separated the mediocre comics from the great ones has been the talent to bring the funny while offending and without punching down.
 Groucho Marx did it.
 Lenny Bruce, George Carlin and Richard Pryor made it look easy.
 If you can’t punch up, try self-deprecation.

 Comedy is seldom pretty, never easy and we, as a civilization, are a little fucked up right now.
-We’ve been cooped up for the better part of a year hiding from a global pandemic (still with far too long a way to go for way too many communities), global communications and the abuse thereof has many of us at each others’ throats, with too much firepower in the hands of too many bullies, the industrial stress we put on the environment is a slow rolling train wreck and criminal inhumanity is often out of control.
+We’ve been cooped up for the better part of a year hiding from a global pandemic (still with far too long a way to go for way too many communities), global communications and the abuse thereof has many of us at each others’ throats and with too much firepower in the hands of too many bullies.
+The industrial stress we put on the environment is a slow rolling train wreck and criminal inhumanity is often out of control.
 One cannot force the laughs but we are ready to have our cages rattled and rattle they must, because something’s gotta give!